raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 To do Morse Code properly we need to respond every time the user presses or releases the key by starting and stopping the tone sound.

-**Pro Tip**: The more experienced people reading this will be thinking about using hardware interrupts here.
+**TIP**: The more experienced people reading this will be thinking about using hardware interrupts here.
 This is done in the `RPi.GPIO` library with the `add_event_detect` and `wait_for_edge` functions. **Do not rush ahead and do this.** The use of hardware interrupts is problematic here.
 You will find that after some vigorous button bashing it cannot distinguish between a rising or falling edge and your tone will play at the wrong times.

 The most reliable way to do this with the `RPi.GPIO` library is to write a couple of functions which hold up the execution of your code until the key has been pressed or released.
 The overall goal here would be the following algorithm:
 - Loop